 Enable hierarchical FSSO tiering Select to enable hierarchical FSSO tiering.
 Enter the collector listening port in the Collector listening port field.
 Enable DC/TS Agent Clients

 Select to enable clients using DC or TS Agent.
-Enter the UDP port in the DC/TS Agent listening port field.
+Enter the TCP or UDP port in the DC/TS Agent listening port field.
 Default is 8002.

 Select to require authentication, then enter a secret key, or password, in the Secret key field.

 Note: If this option is enabled, the TCP port is used and the UDP port is disabled.
 Otherwise, the UDP port is used and the TCP port is disabled.

 Enable DNS lookup to get IP from workstation name

 Select to use DNS lookup to get IP address information when a client contains only the workstation name.
 This option is enabled by default.

 FortiAuthenticator attempts to obtain the workstation IP address using DNS lookup if the logon request contains only the workstation name.
 If the initial lookup fails, FortiAuthenticator will retry every 10 seconds for the following 5 minutes.